-5. International Carrier Services (BICS)
+4. International Carrier Services (BICS)

-The international carrier services are provided by Proximus' subsidiary Belgacom International Carrier Services, a subsidiary of Proximus (57.6%), Swisscom (22.4%) and MTN (20%).
-This co-venture is the preferred supplier of Swisscom, the Proximus Group and MTN as regards international connectivity services.
+The international carrier services are provided by Proximus' subsidiary Belgacom International Carrier Services.
+BICS is the preferred supplier of Swisscom, the Proximus Group and MTN as regards international connectivity services.

-6. Staff and Support (S&S)
+5. Staff and Support (S&S)